Outer space: Regions near the Earth

-Geospace is a region of space that includes Earth's upper atmosphere and magnetosphere.
+Geospace is a region of outer space that includes Earth's upper atmosphere and magnetosphere.
 The Van Allen radiation belts lie within the geospace.
 The outer boundary of geospace is the magnetopause, which forms an interface between the Earth's magnetosphere and the solar wind.
 The inner boundary is the ionosphere.

 The variable space-weather conditions of geospace are affected by the behavior of the Sun and the solar wind; the subject of geospace is interlinked with heliophysics—the study of the Sun and its impact on the planets of the Solar System.
 The day-side magnetopause is compressed by solar-wind pressure—the subsolar distance from the center of the Earth is typically 10 Earth radii.
 On the night side, the solar wind stretches the magnetosphere to form a magnetotail that sometimes extends out to more than 100–200 Earth radii.
 For roughly four days of each month, the lunar surface is shielded from the solar wind as the Moon passes through the magnetotail.

 Geospace is populated by electrically charged particles at very low densities, the motions of which are controlled by the Earth's magnetic field.
 These plasmas form a medium from which storm-like disturbances powered by the solar wind can drive electrical currents into the Earth's upper atmosphere.
 Geomagnetic storms can disturb two regions of geospace, the radiation belts and the ionosphere.
 These storms increase fluxes of energetic electrons that can permanently damage satellite electronics, interfering with shortwave radio communication and GPS location and timing.
 Magnetic storms can be a hazard to astronauts, even in low Earth orbit.
 They create aurorae seen at high latitudes in an oval surrounding the geomagnetic poles.